 Admob vs Unity Ads: Ad Mediation

-Admob, apart from providing a robust set of ad formats which promise high eCPMs, the network also provides mediation tools that can be effectively used to increase the overall ad revenue of each app.
+Admob, apart from providing a robust set of ad formats which promise high eCPMs, the network also includes mediation tools that can be effectively used to increase the overall ad revenue of each app.
 The mediation tools can be used to run multiple ad networks and let the winning bid take the ad slot and result in higher revenue for the publisher.
-While Admob acts both as an ad network and a mediation platform, Unity ads is one an ad network.
+While Admob acts both as an ad network and a mediation platform, Unity ads are one an ad network.
 However, you can mediate Unity ads with Admob or any other ad network for optimal performance and higher revenue.

 Admob vs Unity Ads: Ad Formats

 Unity ads only work with gaming publishers and app developers.
-It has only two ad formats namely video ads and rewarded video ads.
+It has only two ad formats, namely video ads and rewarded video ads.
 Whereas, Admob currently provides native, interstitial, and rewarded video ads as its preferred ad formats.
-The eCPM rates for rewarded video ads is particularly strong in the Admob network with rates going as high as $20+ for tier one traffic.
+The eCPM rates for rewarded video ads is particularly strong in the Admob network with prices going as high as $20+ for tier one traffic.
 The eCPM for Unity Ads can also go as high as $20+ for high converting traffic on gaming apps.

 Admob vs Unity Ads: eCPM Rates